ibm-cloud-docs/containers/ts-ingress-debug.md

 2. Verify that your ALB IP addresses are reachable by the ALB health check.

-    * **Classic**: If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 or 443 from the Kubernetes control plane and Akamai's IPv4 IP addresses to the IP addresses of your ALBs so that the Kubernetes control plane can check the health of your ALBs.
-For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your ALB IP addresses from [Akamai's source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} on port 80 and the [control plane subnets for the region where your cluster is located](https://github.com/IBM-Cloud/kube-samples/tree/master/control-plane-ips){: external}.
+    * **Classic**: If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 or 443 from the Kubernetes control plane and IBM NS1's IPv4 IP addresses to the IP addresses of your ALBs so that the Kubernetes control plane can check the health of your ALBs.
+For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/containers?topic=containers-policy_tutorial#lesson3) to allow inbound access to your ALB IP addresses from [IBM NS1's source IP addresses](/docs/containers?topic=containers-firewall#firewall-ingress-domain-monitor) on port 80 and the [control plane subnets for the region where your cluster is located](https://github.com/IBM-Cloud/kube-samples/tree/master/control-plane-ips){: external}.

     * **VPC**: If you have a custom security group on the VPC LBaaS (LoadBalancer-as-a-Service) instances for the cluster ingress, ensure that the security group rules allow the necessary health-check traffic from the Kubernetes [control plane IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/control-plane-ips){: external} to port 443.